 Information for Parents

 We understand that parents want to have a role in the education of their Hamilton student.
-We encourage communication between students and parents about the student's academic program and life at Hamilton.
+We encourage communication between students and parents about the student’s academic program and life at Hamilton.
 However, we believe that students are ultimately responsible for their own academic program and success.
 It is important to remember that college students are learning to handle greater independence and responsibility.
 Allowing them to determine who receives their academic information is a part of their growth.
 Faculty and staff are available to assist students and will help them achieve their goals, but the student has final responsibility for understanding the policies and procedures.

 Grades and Academic Progress

 Grades and all other student education records are protected by FERPA (see below).
 In compliance with the law, this "non-directory" information requires the student's written consent prior to its release by a school official to any source outside the College, including parents.
 Students check their final grades on WebAdvisor and can forward copies of their electronic grades to their parents each term.
 Students may also print a copy of their grades.
 Grades are not sent to the student by mail.

 Family Educational Rights and Privacy Act